matejbizjak/kumuluzee-nats/jetstream/README.md

 If parameter values are not set, the default connection and JetStream context will be used.

-Now we can use the injected JetStream reference to publish the message, as shown on the example below:
+Now we can use the injected JetStream reference to publish the message, as shown in the example below:

 ```java
 Message message = NatsMessage.builder()